 People always ask me, ‘Wasn’t your father very stern?’
 And then I always have to say, ‘No, not at all, he was a pussycat!’
 And that’s what he was really like.
 He only pretended to be very difficult to handle.
 If you look at photographs of him from those days or watch his movies and the type of characters he played most of the time, that was only his screen image.
 That was not at all the man I knew when I grew up.
 In real life, he was completely the opposite.
 He was a great father, and I have very fond memories of my childhood when we lived in Brentwood.
 He always called me Poopsie.
 Hey Poopsie, let’s go hunting! he would say [laughs].

 Did you often visit him on the set when he was making movies?

-How about your own career?
+How about your career?
 When and how did you enter the motion picture industry?

-I started out at MGM as a messenger boy and a still photographer in 1939 at age seventeen, photographing the stars.
+I started at MGM as a messenger boy and a still photographer in 1939 at age seventeen, photographing the stars.
 Clark Gable often drove me to the studios.
 But then I went to Paris with my parents for a year.
-I saw my father working in France, I also got to meet Jean Renoir.
-But when the war began, I returned to Los Angeles and stayed here with my uncle and my grandmother.
-My mother also came back over here, then my father too and he made “I Was An Adventuress” and a few other pictures.
+I saw my father working in France; I also got to meet Jean Renoir.
+But when the War began, I returned to Los Angeles and stayed here with my uncle and grandmother.
+My mother also came back over here, then my father too, and he made “I Was An Adventuress” and a few other pictures.
 After Pearl Harbor, I joined the Army as a combat photographer and went to England, France, Belgium, Holland, Germany, and I met the Russians at the Elbe River.
 Later I also went to the South Pacific.

 Once the War was over, were you able to return to MGM?